The goal is a design that is robust, inexpensive, and uses materials you may already have.

 Note that this design can be scaled up or down, but the surface area of the container opening controls how quickly it can operate.
 I suggest using multiple salt packs for this reason.

 Because commercial salt packs are pouch-based, they have a much higher surface area to volume ratio and therefore increase humidity faster than this DIY one.
 However, this isn't a big deal if you aren't constantly opening up your pumidor.
 Your cakes will eventually hydrate and reach an equilibrium with the salt packs.
-Once this happens, their own moisture content gives buffering capacity that helps the salt packs rapidly restore humidity after opening and closing the pumidor.
+Once this happens, their own moisture content gives buffering capacity that works with the salt packs to rapidly restore humidity after opening and closing the pumidor.
 FYI, this is how silica gel works7, and the effect works best if your pumidor is stuffed with tea.

 An advantage of the DIY pack is that you can tell at a glance if it needs to be refilled.
 To refill, just top it up with warm water, stir it well, let it cool down, and put it back in the pumidor.
 The amount of water isn't so critical as long as some undissolved salt remains.